Frequently Asked Questions

 How do I change my tax withholding?

 You can change your withholding by downloading the IRS Form W4-P and mailing or hand carrying the completed form to the Pension Office.
-Unless otherwise specified, Pension Administration must have the original form on file in order for the form to be valid.
+Unless otherwise specified, the Retirement Office must have the original form on file in order for the form to be valid.
 (Faxed or e-mailed forms will NOT be accepted.)

 If I move how do I change my address?

-You can change your address by downloading the Change of Address Form and mailing or hand carrying the completed form to the Pension Office.
-Unless otherwise specified, Pension Administration must have the original form on file in order for the form to be valid.
+You can change your address by downloading the Change of Address Form and mailing or hand carrying the completed form to the Retirement Office.
+Unless otherwise specified, the Retirement Office must have the original form on file in order for the form to be valid.
 (Faxed or e-mailed forms will NOT be accepted.)

 How do I change the direct deposit of my retirement benefit?

-You can change your direct deposit by downloading and submitting a Direct Deposit form.
+You can change your direct deposit by downloading and submitting a Direct Deposit Enrollment Request Form.
 Attach a voided check (temporary checks or deposit slips will not be accepted) or document from your financial institution that contains the name of the financial institution, account holder(s) name, account number and routing number.
-Forms can be mailed or hand carried to the Pension Office.
-Unless otherwise specified, Pension Administration must have the original form on file in order for the form to be valid.
+Forms can be mailed or hand carried to the Retirement Office.
+Unless otherwise specified, the Retirement Office must have the original form on file in order for the form to be valid.
 (Faxed or e-mailed forms will NOT be accepted.)

 What is a payment advice form?